Four steps to prevent cervical cancer

 Symptoms may last a few hours to several weeks.

 - Pus-like drainage or crusting of the eyelids, particularly after sleeping

-- Discard any eye makeup used during or immediately prior to the onset of symptoms as it may be a source of future reinfection.
+- Discard any eye makeup used during or immediately prior to the onset of symptoms.
 Avoid eye makeup until symptoms resolve.

 - Don’t share towels and pillows.

 - Wash or dispose of anything that recently contacted your eyes.